-Natural pest control options are not only less expensive than store bought pesticides; they are also safer for your family, your pets, your yard and the environment.
+Natural pest control options are not only less expensive than store bought pesticides; they are also safer for your family, your pets, your yard, and the environment.

-Try these natural options to get rid of common pests quickly and easily.
+Try natural options to get rid of these common pests quickly and easily:

 Mosquitos are most active in the early morning and early evening hours.
 They are hindered by breezes so they look for places where the air is still.
 They populate around standing water so remove standing water sources whenever possible.
 Frequently change the water in birdbaths, wading pools and your pet’s water dishes to keep mosquitoes from taking up residence.
 Remove or cover anything outside that collects water when it rains.
 If you’re cooking out on the grill, toss some fresh sage or rosemary on to repel mosquitos.
 Catnip in the garden will repel mosquitoes and provide you with some beautiful flowers.
 Other mosquito-repelling plants include rosemary, marigolds and lemon balm so plant them in your garden.